Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 And this was where mentoring Gao got tricky.
 Actually, human kids were good at seeing through bullshit too, but they didn’t literally have a lie detector built into their faces.
 Honesty was the only policy, with kids.

-"Truth be told, I don’t even know enough about what’s going on, that’s why I gotta go do ambassador stuff and find out…but I doubt it.
+"Truth be told, I don’t even know enough about what’s going on, that’s why I gotta go do ambassador stuff and find out... but I doubt it.
 We’ve done so much to prepare for this, and we’ve got *heroes* on our side.
 We’ve done the impossible a few times over, and we can do it again.
 So, no. I don’t think we’re gonna lose.
 I think we’re gonna *win."*

 And that, for a five-year-old Gaoian, was good enough.
 He duck-nodded happily, shouldered his backpack, and charged away to go burn off some more of that limitless energy playing throw-and-pounce.